johnnymatthews/learning-aion/1-getter-setter/README.md

     mvn aion4j:deploy
     ```

 You can now interact with the application in the usual Maven ways.
 To get the string variable run `mvn aion4j:call -Dmethod='getString'`.
 To change the string run `mvn aion4j:call -Dmethod='setString' -Dargs='-T "New String!"'`.
-To view with the frontend, just open the `frontend/index.html` file in a browser.
+To view the frontend, just open the `frontend/index.html` file in a browser.

 ## File Layout